ga-wdi-boston/git-github/README.md

 ## Overview

-Continuing with what we started in [Git Basics](https://github.com/ga-wdi-boston/git-basics).
-Now we are going to use Github to manage our project.
+Continuing with what we started in [Git Basics](https://github.com/ga-wdi-boston/git-basics) but now we are going to use Github to manage our project.

 ## Demo: Linking with GitHub